nak3/memdbfs/README.md

 ~~~

 Now you can test the mount point `/tmp/memdbfs/mnt`.
 Again, this repository is still experimental status so there are some unsupported file operations.

+_NOTE_ You need fuse package for your host first.
+Please follow each distribution's steps.

 Acknowledgment
 ---